 Clothing and comfort

 Due to Central America’s tropical climate, pack lightweight, breathable fabrics for comfort.
-Think cotton, linen and silk.
-Synthetics such as polyester and nylon will make you sweat.
+Think cotton, hemp, linen and silk.
+Synthetics such as polyester and nylon will make you sweat and smell.
 If you are travelling to cooler areas, Merino wool is perfect.
 It will keep you warm during cool nights and mornings, and wick away heat as the day warms up.

 Currency